 How long does it take to smoke vegetables on a smoker?

 Smoking vegetables on a smoker varies depending on the type of vegetable.
 For example, smoked asparagus generally takes about 35 minutes, while potatoes can take up to 2.5 hours.
-The best way to determine how long it will take to smoke your vegetables is to consult a smoking chart or guide.
+The best way to determine the cook time is to consult a smoking chart or guide.

 We have a handy one-page free printable with smoking times listed.
 You can get that HERE.